-Manaslu Trek Update after Nepal Earthquake 25 April 2015
+Manaslu Trek Update after Earthquake

-As the Barpak (also starting point of Manaslu Trek, many trekking companies offer lower Manaslu trek in compassing Barpak, Laprak, Singla & Gumda villages) village in Gorkha was epicenter which is very close to Manaslu trekking route so we can see many damages, l andslides, collapsed house and public school building on the way.
-But beyond Jagat the trail is totally intact and nothing bad is found in northern part of Manaslu trek.
-Manaslu trek has been great alternative teahouse trek in middle section of Great Himalayan Trail as Annapurna Circuit has been unpopular because of road access which used to be once of finest hiking destinations in the world just a decade ago.
+But beyond Jagat, the trail is totally intact, and nothing bad is found in the northern part of the Manaslu trek.
+Manaslu trek has been a great alternative teahouse trek in the middle section of the Great Himalayan Trail, as Annapurna Circuit has been unpopular because of road access, which used to be one of the finest hiking destinations in the world just a decade ago.

 Oct 05 Day 01: Kathmandu – Arughat 525m/1722ft.
 7-8 hours drive Normal